Embedded Script Extension Files and Code

 About types

 An embedded script must have a type.
 If your script falls into more than one type, choose the option closest to the bottom of the list above.
 For example, if your script has Advertising and Analytics aspects, choose Advertising as its type.
-It's unlikely that you'll need to mark it as Essential – if you think you need to do this, get in touch with us.
+It's unlikely that you'll need to mark it as Essential.

 placementenumAn enum indicating where in the page's DOM the HTML code will be injected.
 Possible values are: